cybprojects65/VariationalAutoencoder/README.md

 4 - Retrieve the output as a CSV file in the "out" folder.
 This table contains the reconstruction probability for each input row and the classification in the 1st to 4th quantile to cluster small, medium, medium-high, and high values.

+* NOTE: the model internally standardizes and normalizes all columns wrt to the traning set min and max values.

 ## Docker version